 Skip to main content

-The Remote StreamNative MCP Server provides a hosted Model Context Protocol (MCP) endpoint at https://mcp.streamnative.cloud.
+The Remote StreamNative MCP Server provides a hosted Model Context Protocol (MCP) service at https://mcp.streamnative.cloud.
+To connect, you must construct a cluster-specific endpoint by appending /mcp/x/<organization>/<pulsar-instance>/<cluster-id> to the base URL.
 It is built on the open-source StreamNative MCP Server and offered as a preview service so you can consume managed tools without running infrastructure.

 Instant access from your IDE